MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthough-creating-an-extension-pack.md

 3. Click **Download**.
 The extension and its list of extensions included in the Extension Pack will then be scheduled for install.

-4. Below is a sample extension pack download view of the **Extensions and Updates** dialog.
+4. Below is a sample Extension Pack download view of the **Extensions and Updates** dialog.
 If you prefer to install only some of the included extensions in the Extension pack, you can modify the extension list in **Scheduled For Install**.

     ![Download Extension Pack from Marketplace](media/vside-extensionpack.png)